Certora/Documentation/docs/cvl/methods.md

 [^envfree_nonpayable]: The effect of payable functions on the contract's balance depends on the message value, so payable functions also require an `env`.

-Entries with summaries may also specify variables for the environment of the summarized function using `with(env e)`, and the address of the receiver contract using `receiver(address a)`.
-See {ref}`function summaries <function-summary>` below for more details.

 Finally, the method entry may contain an optional summarization (indicated by `=>` followed by the summary type and an optional application policy).
 A